Digital Advertising & PPC FAQs

 PPC is a broad term for a wide category of ads that can appear on social media, maps, streaming sites like Spotify, as well as on search engine results pages (SERPs) – in which case they are called search ads.
 They can be displayed on both desktop and mobile devices.

-Maybe - maybe not.
-Even though the press and online portal make it sound like social media is mandatory for all businesses, it isn’t.
+Maybe – maybe not.
+Even though the press and online portals make it sound like social media is mandatory for all businesses, it isn’t.

 For example – a daily budget of just $5 is a great starting point for many small businesses, for other companies, that won’t even get their ads to show.
 Few advertising firms work with smaller budgets like that, but we do!
-On the flip side, we’ve successfully managed over $2.5 million in PPC advertising budgets; we can help you budget for your marketing spend.
+On the flip side, as a Google Partners Agency, we’ve successfully managed millions in PPC advertising budgets; we can help you budget for your marketing spend.

 We chat with many businesses who keep adding money into their Google Ads account with little to show for a return.
 How to make a Google Ads campaign (or any other type of pay-per-click campaign) generate leads is a frequent conversation for us.